lovetoys/lovetoys/README.md

 The best way of installing Lovetoys is by creating a submodule and cloning it right into your git repo.
 Another way is to just download the files, especially the `src` folder, and copy them to your project folder.
+The third way is to use Luarocks.
+Execute `luarocks install lovetoys`.

-To use Lovetoys in your project, just `require('lovetoys/lovetoys')` once.
+To use Lovetoys in your project, just `require('lovetoys.lovetoys')` once.

 For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.

-The third way is to use Luarocks.
-Execute `luarocks install lovetoys` and require it with `require "lovetoys/lovetoys"`.

 ### Debugging